In Talkdesk, the asterisk (*) symbol is used to bypass automated answering mechanisms, like IVRs or voicemail systems.

 Agent IVR is a feature whereby we play an IVR prompt to the external number.
-This allows us to collect digits (DTMF) to confirm 100% a human is answering.
+This allows us to collect digits (DTMF) to confirm 100% that a human is answering.
 Before agents answer a call forwarded to their external phones, a message lets them know that the call is being forwarded by Talkdesk.
-We play a default prompt message (not changeable) as follows:
+We play this default prompt message (not changeable):

 By pressing 1 the agent accepts the call, by pressing 2, or if no digits are pressed, the call will be ignored (the default behavior in terms of routing is applied, and if no other agent is available to handle the call, the caller will be redirected to voicemail).
 This provides a full proof machine detection option.